emarcey/cicerone/glossary/styles.clean.md

 	- cool fermented with ale yeast
 		- although temperature is between ale and lager yeast (55-65°F, vs 59-77°F and 46-56°F)

+# Alternative Grain Beer

+- Region: USA
+- Categories: Specialty
+- Malt: depends on base style
+- Hops: depends on base style
+- Color: depends on base style (0.0 - 40.0 SRM)
+- Alcohol: depends on base style (0.0 - 12.0% ABV)
+- Mouthfeel:
+	- body: depends base style and grain used
+	- carbonation: depends on base style
+	- alcohol_warmth:
+- Bitterness: depends on base style (0.0 - 100.0 IBU)
+- Flavors:
+	- malt: depends on base style and grain used
+	- fermentation: depends on base style
+	- hop: depends on base style
+	- other: flavors from specialty ingredient used
+- Commercial examples: Blue/Point Rastafarye Ale, Green’s India Pale Ale, Lakefront New Grist, New Planet Pale Ale, Rogue Morimoto Soba Ale, Voodoo Swimming Jeans
+- Notes:
+	- broad category for American beers using gluten-free ingredients or non-traditional grains (e.g. sorghum, oats, rye, buckwheat, spelt, millet, rice), and may or may not be based on an existing style

+# Alternative Sugar Beer

+- Region: USA
+- Categories: Specialty
+- Malt: depends on base style
+- Hops: depends on base style
+- Color: depends on base style (0.0 - 40.0 SRM)
+- Alcohol: depends on base style (0.0 - 12.0% ABV)
+- Mouthfeel:
+	- body: depends base style and grain used
+	- carbonation: depends on base style
+	- alcohol_warmth:
+- Bitterness: depends on base style (0.0 - 100.0 IBU)
+- Flavors:
+	- malt: depends on base style and grain used
+	- fermentation: depends on base style
+	- hop: depends on base style
+	- other: flavors from specialty ingredient used
+- Commercial examples: Bell’s Hopslam, Cervejaria Colorado Appia, Fifth Hammer Break of Jawn, Groundswell Piloncillo, Long Trail Harvest, New Glarus Cabin Fever
+- Notes:
+	- broad category for American beers using added sweeteners that affect the flavor profile
+		- fermentable sugars (e.g. honey, molasses, brown sugar)
+		- unfermentable sugars (e.g. lactose)
+		- sugar alcohols (e.g. sorbitol)
+		- any other natural or artificial sweetener

 # American Amber Ale

 - Region: USA